simonjodet/cv/resume.md

 ## Experience
 ### Senior Software Engineer, Stoic (Next generation spreadsheet) – Since January 2017
-**Assignment:** Maintain and develop the web interface of the company
+**Assignment:** Maintain and develop the web interface of the product with a priority on quality, performance and scalability

+  * Mainly worked on the complete rewrite of the UI and services using ES6, VueJS 2 and Vuetify
+    * Worked on the custom components library (dialogs, information bars, pickers, etc.)
+    * Rewrote the chart editor (data visualization configurator using Vega-Lite)
+    * Worked the table editor, specifically the column charts
+    * Worked on backend services for the chart editor
+    * All code was validated using a mix of end-to-end (karma) and unit testing (mocha)
-  * Work on the AngularJS-based and Vue.JS web UIs
+  * Work on the legacy web UI using AngularJS 1.x
   * Implement data export to XLSX format

 ### Senior Software Engineer, AT Internet (Web Analytics) – 2015-2016